 Status: Successful

-The Hayabusa mission was a sample return mission to near-earth asteroids launched and operated by JAXA.
+The Hayabusa mission was a sample return mission to a near-earth asteroid launched and operated by JAXA.
 Hayabusa arrived at 35143 Itokawa in 2005 and returned to earth in 2010.
+More on the astroid side of teh mission can be found here.
 The about 15 kg capsule entered the atmosphere with 12.2 km/s and followed a ballistic entry.
 During the entry, the capsule experienced a 40 g deceleration pared with about 1500 W/cm2 thermal flux.
 A parachute was added for a safe landing.
 The rest of the satellite entered the atmosphere in an uncontrolled manner and was destroyed.

 Operator: JAXA